 Matching Contribution.
-Each payroll period, the Employer might make a discretionary matching contribution equal to a uniform percentage or dollar amount of your elective deferrals.
+The Employer might make a discretionary matching contribution equal to a uniform percentage or dollar amount of your elective deferrals.
 Each year, the Employer will determine the formula for the discretionary matching contribution.

 Matching catch-up deferrals.
 The Plan will include catch-up deferrals in the elective deferral amount used to determine the amount of your matching contribution.